I am a self-taught crocheter since the end of 2011. I write tutorials on general things instead of specific patterns to boost creativity.

 I have personally always had trouble finding a bracelet that fits right on my wrist, especially the bangle types.
 They tend to be too loose and will end up falling off of my hands if I let my arms relax.
-This pattern was inspired by my desire to find one that will suit different people and make measuring their wrists unnecessary due to it being adjustable.
+This pattern was inspired by my desire to find a bracelet that will suit many different people.
+Measuring your wrists is unnecessary since it's adjustable.

-This article is a free crochet pattern of an easily adjustable bracelet that is fastened by a button.
+This article offers a free crochet pattern for an easily adjustable bracelet that is fastened by a button.

-The pattern for this bracelet is derived from Stitch No. 3 of The Complete Book of Crochet Stitch Designs: 500 Classic & Original Patterns which you can find in the Amazon capsule to the right.
+The pattern for this bracelet is derived from Stitch No. 3 of The Complete Book of Crochet Stitch Designs: 500 Classic & Original Patterns.

 Note 1: S3 = Ch 3, skip the next 3 sts, sc in next st

 - Chain a number divisible by 4 plus 2.
 So for my own bracelet, I chained 4 * 9 = 36 + 2 = 38.
 Sc in 2nd ch from hook, sc in the next 2 sts, S3, repeat S3 across to last 2 sts, sc in last 2 sts, turn.

 - Ch 1, sc in first 3 sts, S3, repeat S3 across to last 2 sts, sc in last 2 sts, turn.

 - Repeat 2. until desired width of bracelet.
 Make sure the number of rows are odd, so that the button can go in the middle of the band.

 - Sew your button at one end of the band.